SeniorX52/Vision-Guided-Ball-Balancing-2DOF/README.md

 - **User Interface**: **Java-based GUI (JavaFX)** for comprehensive system control and monitoring.
 - **Communication**: **UART** (via FTDI) and **TCP/IP** for data exchange and external control integration (MATLAB/Python).

-## Software Workflow
-The system's software pipeline integrates image acquisition, preprocessing, ball detection, coordinate estimation, control signal generation, and actuation.
-1.  **Image Acquisition**: **Python program** captures video frames from the USB webcam.
-2.  **Image Processing & Tracking**: The Python program uses **OpenCV** to preprocess frames, apply **HSV color filtering** to detect the ball and laser pointer, estimate their **X and Y coordinates** and **velocity**. **Filtering** (EMA, Kalman Filter) is applied to enhance position and velocity stability.
-3.  **Data Communication**: Processed ball position and velocity data are transmitted from the Python program (running on the PC) to the **Java GUI** and then to the **STM32 microcontroller** via **UART/FTDI** or can be sent to **MATLAB/Python** via **TCP/IP** for external control.
-4.  **Control Computation**: The **STM32** receives the ball's state data.
-The selected **control algorithm (PID, PD, or LQR)** computes the necessary corrective action based on the current state and desired setpoint/trajectory.
-5.  **Control Signal Generation**: The control algorithm outputs control signals.
-An **EMA filter** can be applied to these signals for smoothing.
-6.  **Actuation**: The STM32 generates **PWM signals** based on the control signals.
-These PWM signals drive the **servo motors**, adjusting the platform's tilt to stabilize the ball or track a trajectory.

-## Control System
-The ball balancing system presents a control challenge because its **open-loop transfer function reveals inherent instability** with two poles at the origin.
-This corresponds to a type 2 system lacking natural damping, requiring control action for stabilization.
-- **Control Objectives**: Prioritized objectives include preventing the ball from falling, reacting to disturbances, controlling position, and trajectory tracking.
-- **Control Strategies**: Multiple algorithms are implemented:
-    - **PID Controller**: Can stabilize the double integrator system.
-The derivative term (Kd) adds phase lead, contributing damping.
-The integral term compensates for static friction and eliminates steady-state error, especially during dynamic tracking.
-We apply the derivative gain (Kv) on the ball's velocity (obtained from the Kalman filter) to avoid derivative kick.
-    - **PD Controller (PV Controller)**: Enhances transient response and stability.
-Introduces a zero to shift closed-loop poles.
-Velocity gain is applied to the feedback signal (ball velocity).
-    - **Linear Quadratic Regulator (LQR)**: An additional control strategy implemented.
-- **Modeling**: Equations of motion are derived assuming rolling without slipping and neglecting friction.
-The system is linearized around the equilibrium point (x=0, y=0) assuming small angles to derive the transfer function.
-The theoretical model is notably independent of the ball's mass and radius.
-Servo motor dynamics are modeled as an ideal unit with a time delay.
-- **Implementation Details**: Controllers are implemented on the **STM32**.
-Velocity estimates are obtained from the Kalman filter in the vision system.
-An EMA filter is applied to the controller output for smoothing.
-Parameter tuning is crucial for performance and is available online via the GUI.

 ## How to Use It
 The system is controlled primarily through a **Java-based Graphical User Interface (GUI)**.